dehaoterryzhang/Iris_Classification/README.md

   * [Installation](#installation)

 ## Demo
-Check out my simple web demo deployed with Heroku here: https://dehao-iris-clf.herokuapp.com/
+Check out a simple web demo I created and deployed with Heroku here: https://dehao-iris-clf.herokuapp.com/.
+This web app displays model prediction results based on user-input parameters.

 ## Overview
 This is a simple classification task performed on the Iris dataset - one of the best known dataset in the world of data science.